The-Software-Gorilla/tdd-by-example/cs/ch17-02-plus/README.md

 - Fix the "Return `Money` from \$5 + \$5" TODO item
 - Review the design decisions made

-This is solution is the second part of a four-part series that addresses these tasks.
+This solution is the second part of a four-part series that addresses these tasks.
 This part focuses on fixing Sum.

 For information on how to set up the repository, please see the [README in the ch00](../ch00/README.md) folder.